 - Can you provide us with a sample or demonstration of your best work?

 Motivation and Frustration

 Employers want to know whether or not you will fit in with their company's culture and managerial style.
-They also want to know what motivates you to work your best - do you have long-term goals, and are they appropriate for the position to which you are applying?
-Below are a sample of questions you may be asked about motivation and frustration in the workplace.
+They also want to know what motivates you to work at your best - do you have long-term goals, and are they appropriate for the position to which you are applying?
+Below are sample questions you may be asked about motivation and frustration in the workplace.